Lauthaha: Demographics

 As of 2001 India census, Lauthaha had a population of 7744.
 Males constitute 63% of the population and females 37%.
 Lauthaha has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 70%.
 In Lauthaha, 10% of the population is under 6 years of age.

 Transportation

 Motihari Court railway station is the nearest railway station of Lauthaha town.
 It is situated on Muzaffarpur–Gorakhpur main line under the Samastipur railway division.

+Road

+Lauthaha, Motihar to Mehsi, the nearest major commercial and transport hub, is located 40 kilometers away from Lauthaha.
+There is good road connectivity from here to other parts of Bihar and the rest of India.
+Taxi, shared bus, and shared taxi services also operate between Lauthaha, Mehsi, Muzaffarpur, and Patna.